 If you are looking for a charcuterie board for kids who have a gluten allergy or intolerance, you will want to keep off items like crackers, some chips, pretzels and breads.

-They have some good GF pretzel options out there too.
+Most grocery stores have some good GF pretzel options out there too.
 With that said, most nuts and cheeses are naturally gluten free.
 Fruits and veggies are also all gluten free so throw lots of them on your board!

 How to assemble your charcuterie board